Inside or outside IR35 – How to determine your status?

-If a permanent employee does the same job as a contractor, the role should be a permanent one if this is true then HMRC would see your role as captured by IR35.
-The justification for a contractor may be that the requirement is a short assignment with no guarantee of work afterwards.
-But if you have been with the client for an extended period and worked multiple projects under the original contract.
-It might be worth discussing this with the client.
+If a permanent employee does the same job as a contractor, the role should be a permanent one, and if this is true then HMRC would see your role as caught by IR35.
+The contractor’s justification may be that the requirement is a short assignment with no guarantee of work afterwards.
+But if you have been with the client for an extended period of time and worked on several projects under the original contract, it might be worth discussing this with the client.

-2 – How are you managed?
+2 – How is the contractor’s work managed?